Thursday, November 22nd – Friday, November 23rd

 Fatima El-Issawi, University of Essex

-Carola Richter, Free University Berlin
+Carola Richter, Free University of Berlin

 Hosted by: MiCT